Of course Donald Trump undercut his former White House photographer

 In putting her book on hold, Craighead breaks with a tradition that goes back to the Reagan White House, in which the chief White House photographer publishes a body of work from the administration.

-“It’s valuable for each chief photographer to do a book just for the historic record and put it together in a way that it tells sort of their story and contextualizes images,” says Pete Souza, who photographed Presidents Obama and Reagan.
+“It’s valuable for each chief photographer to do a book for the historic record and put it together in a that it tells sort of their story and contextualizes images,” says Pete Souza, who photographed Presidents Obama and Reagan.

 Craighead would not comment on the situation, not wanting to discuss a former client.

-“I stay as apolitical as possible, as I am a neutral historical documentarian,” she told The New York Times.
+“I stay as apolitical as possible, as I am a neutral documentarian,” she told The New York Times.
 “By staying neutral I am able to remain a keen observer.”

 The post Of course Donald Trump undercut his former White House photographer appeared first on Popular Photography.